Mongolia Winter Expedition

 We’ll meet at Ulaanbaatar | Chinggis Khaan International Airport

-This trip includes a mix of hotel stays, ger camps and locally run guesthouses.
+This trip includes a mix of hotels, traditional ger camps and locally run guesthouses.

 3 nights | Ulaanbaatar